CellProfiler/CellProfiler-plugins/documentation/CP-plugins-documentation/supported_plugins.md

 Most plugins will run without any special installation of either CellProfiler or the plugins.
 See [using plugins](using_plugins.md) for how to set up CellProfiler for plugin use as well as for installation information for those plugins that do require installation of dependencies.

+Most plugin documentation can be found within the plugin itself and can be accessed through CellProfiler help.
+Those plugins that do have extra documentation contain links below.

 | Plugin | Description | Requires installation of dependencies? | Install flag |
 |--------|-------------|----------------------------------------|--------------|
 | CalculateMoments      | CalculateMoments extracts moments statistics from a given distribution of pixel values. | No | |